Stone-Path-Engineering/demo-pic18/docs/CONTRIBUTING.md

-# How to Contribute to This Demo Project
+# How to Contribute to This Demo Project <!-- omit from toc -->

 Hello!
 We're glad you're reading this because we always welcome new features, bug reports, documentation updates, and tips on best practices!
 We are a small team, so do be patient with us as we may not be able to respond to contributions immediately.